SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/modelling-spec-arima.md

 specifications, which are based on the original X-13ARIMA-SEATS program developed by the U.S. Census Bureau.

-The options available for the RegaRIMA specification are divided into five parts.
+The options available for the RegARIMA specifications are divided into five parts.
 These sections are:
 * [*Estimate*](#estimate);
 * [*Transformation*](#transformation);
 * [*Regression*](#regression);